pgraves5/charts/ecs-flex-operator/README.md

     ecs/ecs-flex-operator
 ```

+To use the operator with any namespace on the Kubernetes cluster, you can retain the default configuration, which is to set the `global.watchNamespace` setting to an empty string (`""`).

 ### Private Docker Registry

-While the ECS Flex container images are hosted publicly, the ECS Flex operator supports configuration of a private Docker registry for offline Kubernetes clusters or those that do not have access to public registries.
+While the ECS Flex container images are hosted publicly, the ECS Flex operator also supports configuration of a private Docker registry for offline Kubernetes clusters or those that do not have access to public registries.
 To configure a private registry:

-1. Download the ECS Flex container image bundle from support.emc.com and upload the images to your private registry.
+1. Download the ECS Flex container image bundle from [support.emc.com] and upload the images to your private registry.

+_*TODO: Add download link once available*_

 2. Add a Kubernetes secret for the [private Docker registry](https://kubernetes.io/docs/concepts/containers/images/#specifying-imagepullsecrets-on-a-pod)